 Get Prepared: Before You Start

-Before you can remove a kitchen, you will need to contact an electrician to have all the electrical outlets and connections safely disconnected.
+Before removing a kitchen, you must contact an electrician to have all the electrical outlets and connections safely disconnected.
 This includes powerpoints and wired oven connection.
 You will be surprised by how many hidden powerpoints are in a kitchen.
 Don’t attempt to disconnect the power outlets yourself.

-Once you are guaranteed the power has been disconnected and turned off at the power box, you can then remove your appliances.
+Once guaranteed the power has been disconnected and turned off at the power box, you can remove your appliances.
 Start with the built-in appliances such as your rangehood, and then clear away all other appliances.

 It’s also a good idea to lay a protective sheet over your flooring if you intend to keep your existing flooring in your new kitchen.